codingmak/sqli4emr/README.md

 # sqli4emr

-A simple automated tool to do sql injection and XSS on the open source site openEMR.
+A simple automated tool to do sql injection on the open source site openEMR.